huangderek02/MarketStructure/items/report.md

 - Tests inserting lots of textbooks into a BTree
 - Tests find() method for getting textbooks

-Code coverage: 96% of BTree
+Code coverage: 96% of BTree (88% method coverage)

 The focus of the tests is on the values of a BTree's keys as it is where Textbooks will be stored.
 While the code coverage is large, the actual testing does not check for many methods defined in BTree.
 The testing approach can be improved as a result but was not completed due to time limitations.